 Home of the Haflinger horses

-The Vinschgau valley is the homeland of the world famous Haflinger horses.
+The Vinschgau valley is the homeland of the world-famous Haflinger horses.
 From the crossing of the oriental stallion "133 El Bedavi XXII" with the Galician mare in 1874 was born in Schluderns the magnificent colt – the forefather of the Haflinger horses.
 The proud breeder Josef Folie gave him his surname: 249 FOLIE.

 Today Haflinger horses are breed in 23 countries all over the world.
 At present in South Tyrol there are living about 3,000 to 4,000 Haflinger horses.
-For marvelous ride outs in the original breeding area visit the biological farm hotel Reiterhof Vill in Schlanders.
+For marvellous ride outs in the original breeding area visit the biological farm hotel Reiterhof Vill in Schlanders.